 Drumming isn’t just beating the drums with a pair of sticks.
-It demands the drummer to fully open up to his senses so as to have both the body and the mind directing together the infinite sound palette that a drum set can offer.
-Drumming is telling a story on a very versatile instrument.
+It demands the drummer to fully open up to his senses so as to have both the body and the mind locked-in, directing the limbs in a dance which produces the wide-ranging sound palette that a drum set can offer.

-To play the drums is to interact with the other musicians, feeling each other, completing and bolstering each other.
-That’s the essence of musicking.
+To play the drums is to interact with the other musicians, constantly feeling, completing and bolstering each other.
+It’s subdividing time into groove, creating impulses that form the heartbeat of the music.
 A good technique and control of the instrument are essential yet subordinate to this ultimate goal.

 Growing up on the countryside near Brussels, I first sat behind a drum kit when I was 9 years old.
 The following year I enrolled in the local music school only to find out that although drums lessons were promoted, the school did not have a teacher and asked me whether I wouldn’t go for violin or piano instead.
 Luckily I was determined and soon thereafter they found Wim De Bie who taught me for the next 5 years.

 Taking drum lessons in the rehearsal space of the local brass band evidently triggered my interest in applying my knowledge by joining them.
 Starting with the concert bass drum at the age of 12, I gradually discovered the world of concert percussion and 2 years later I took up the stool behind the drums.
 At about the same time the saxophone player asked me whether I wanted to join a real band, playing surf music.
 I had no idea what that was, but I still remember bringing my drums there, setting up, trying to play what the band instructed me when at some point the lead guitar player attacked Misirlou and I was blown away.
 A couple months later, before turning 15, I was touring Germany playing this extremely cool music that nobody of my school peers knew anything about.